Sharing the Road with Whales & All Marine Mammals

 Humpback Whale (Delta/Dawn) breaching in Sacramento River S. Wilkin/NOAA OPR

 Each winter and spring, gray whales migrate near shore between Arctic feeding and Mexican breeding grounds.
 In spring, especially, gray whales wander into San Francisco Bay, San Diego’s Mission Bay, and into Tomales Bay – a shallow arm of Gulf of the Farallones National Marine Sanctuary.
+In addition, Humpback Whale season is June through December.

 While here they face dangers from disturbance, shipstrike, disorientation, entanglement in fishing gear, stress from harassment, and skin disease.